ivangfr/kubernetes-minikube-environment/book-service-kong-keycloak/README.md

 ## Install services

-- In a terminal, navigate to `kubernetes-minikube-environment/book-service-kong-keycloak` folder
+- In a terminal, make sure you are in `kubernetes-minikube-environment/book-service-kong-keycloak` folder

 - To install the services, run the script below
   ```